yutec/FightBrand/README.md

 	4. `DEPTINSE.csv`

 2. ANFR
- - The dataset on cellular networks was originally provided by Agence Nationale des Fréquences (ANFR) under the non-disclosure agreement.
-Later it became publicly accessible at https://data.anfr.fr through the government's open data policy.
+ - The dataset on cellular networks was originally provided by Agence Nationale des Fréquences (ANFR) under the non-disclosure agreement and therefore is not included in the repository.
+Nevertheless, the repository contains similar public data that later became available at https://data.anfr.fr through the government's open data policy.
 Go to menu "DONNEES" => "Données sur les réseaux mobiles" => "Export" to find the data file ("fichier plat").
-Our dataset may contain some discrepancy with the public version.
-The ANFR dataset is under `data/anfr` folder.
+This public dataset is believed to derive from the same source as our analysis data, although it is not guaranteed to produce the same results.
+The public ANFR dataset is under `data/anfr` folder.
+The enclosed R script `main.R` within the same directory converts the original data into csv file `anfr2016.csv` for Stata import, but the R script needs modification to work with the public data due to slightly different data structure.

 3. Census
  - The 2012 population data came from Institut National de la Statistique et des Études Économiques (INSEE).
 The data is publicly available at https://www.insee.fr/fr/statistiques/2119585?sommaire=2119686.
 It can be found at `data/pre2014/population.csv`.